 Okay, what the heck is going on here, Mr. Noise Cancelling Earbuds Review Guy?

 It’s simple really.
 People want – or at least are searching for – earbuds that will make the outside world a little less noisy.
-The popularity of over ear noise cancelling headphones from manufacturers like Bose has fueled market awareness for many years.
+While earbuds themselves are nothing new, the popularity of over ear noise cancelling headphones from manufacturers like Bose has fueled market awareness for many years.
 Product manufacturers pay super close attention to the number of searches on platforms like Amazon and Google, so when something starts to pop they pounce.
 And pounce they have.

 It’s only in recent times that earbuds have become one of the most important everyday accessories thanks in large part to the smartphone.
 Earbuds started with simple corded versions that most associate with the iPod and have evolved into all shapes, sizes, and functions.
 Our review of the best Bluetooth earbuds covers the most recent innovations.
 That means an influx of products at every price point and every style.
 But buyer beware.
 True noise cancelling earbuds are two things: A) Not Cheap and B) Not Common.